rjdudley/CodeLabs-IoTDev/Module3-ConnectWindows10IoT/README.md

 ﻿<a name="HOLTop"></a>
-# Connecting Windows 10 IoT Core to Azure IoT #
+# Introduction to Azure IoT with Windows 10 IoT Core (Raspberry Pi 3) #

 ---